California Driver License (DMV) Written Practice Test

 Get further explanation with Examzify DeepDiveBeta

-Slow down and proceed through the railroad crossing
+Slow down and proceed with caution, yielding to the pedestrian.

 Next Question